 What are the red flags when choosing an IT provider?

-The clearest red flags are no written response time, one flat price with no per user breakdown, backups stored only in a United States data centre, no security framework named in the contract, and a multi year lock-in with no exit plan for your data.
-Any one of these should give you pause.
+The clearest red flags are no written response time, one flat price with no per user breakdown, and backups stored only in a United States data centre.
+Two more are no security framework named in the contract, and no documented process for handing your data back at the end of a term.
+Any 1 of these should give you pause.

 What questions should I ask an IT company before signing?

-Ask who owns and can export your data if you leave, what the committed response time is for a priority one outage, which security tools run on every device and who watches them, where your data is stored, and whether you can speak with two clients close to your size and sector.
+Ask who owns and can export your data if you leave.
+Ask the committed response time for a priority one outage, which security tools run on every device, and who watches them.
+Then ask where your data is stored, and whether you can speak with 2 clients close to your size and sector.

 What is the difference between managed IT and co-managed IT?

 Fully managed IT means the provider runs everything, which suits firms of 10 to 150 staff with no internal IT.
-Co-managed IT adds tooling, after-hours coverage, and project help on top of one or two internal staff.
+Co-managed IT adds tooling, after-hours coverage, and project help on top of 1 or 2 internal staff.
 The right choice depends on the in-house skills you already have.

 Should I choose a Canadian IT company for data residency?